 A secondary dwelling is a self-contained dwelling with a maximum floor area of 60m2 that is built on a lot already containing a dwelling.
 Secondary dwellings can be occupied by any person and offer a range of social and sustainability benefits such as encouraging greater levels of urban consolidation, offering a more affordable housing choice for small households, singles and couples and allowing for a transition in dwelling size as people move through age and family cycles.

-In order to encourage this form of development, Council has recently relaxed applicable development controls and waived the development contributions that the construction of a secondary dwelling would normally attract for a period of 4 years from 28 July 2016.
+Council has recently relaxed applicable development controls and continues to waive all development contributions that the construction of a secondary dwelling would normally attract.

 For further information about secondary dwellings and the development or complying application process a fact sheet has been prepared which can be downloaded from this page.